 In the United States, 66.3% of adults are overweight or even obese.
 When trying to become motivated to exercise, it’s always hard.
 I remember wanting to watch TV rather than work out.
 But you can do it!

 It may not always be easy, and sometimes you may feel like giving up.
 But don’t.
 I was there once.
 Many people have.
-It takes time, determination and motivation.
+If you want to lose weight it takes time, determination and motivation.